FrankenStick - Undercarriage and wheels

 thingiverse

-First to say is this is made up of various sets of parts, body, tail, wing etc. I have put links to the other parts on here at the bottom of this writeup.
-Use part, all (or none) as you see fit.
-This paragraph is on all sets of parts to explain what they are part of.
-This is all part of an idea I had to make a modular plane based on being able to assemble different wings / tails based on a 25mm round or 22mm square tube 'stick' body.
-Ideal for anyone wanting to play with different configurations.
-Based on the idea of a 'stick' plane being an actual stick.
-I used 25mm plastic conduit but CF tubes would be lighter.
-Each one has a PDF file with photos to help visualise things plus more info and instructions.
-I used 3mm and 4mm threaded bar a lot, you could glue CF rods but I liked the idea of just unbolting to replace any damage.
-Adds weight but not a massive amount.
-Some of the photos may be slightly different to the STLs as they evolved a bit.
-This makes the plane in the photos, Wingspan 110cm, Length 90cm, Front of wing to Prop centre 20cm, Wing trailing edge to front of tail 32cm.
-All sizes are not fixed, just recommended averages.
-CG is about 1/3 from leading edge of the wing but make it closer just in case, again play around, this is meant to be a chassis for whatever you want to do.
-Weights are Wing 365g and rest of the plane with motor, servos, nose weight and undercarriage (basically as in photos) 650g.
-Battery is extra, weight is with PVC conduit 'stick' CF would be a bit lighter.
-If I make any changes / updates in future I will add them here.
-If you modify or upgrade any parts (feel free) just link them back to here.
-Updates – None.
-So, this is the - Wheels and undercarriage.
-Various wheel sizes that allow foam tyres to fit, comes in 50mm and 15mm hub outer diameter.
-You can expand either one a bit in a slicer if needed.
-They consist of a centre which has an inner and outer rim glued to it.
-A central bearing allows it to spin as it is slightly smaller than the wheel centre.
-These can bolt into the undercarriage.
-You can make the wheels wider in a slicer by increasing the Z height.
-For undercarriage I used 6mm aluminium tube but CF would also work.
-Legs splay out at 45 degrees all held with glue or small screws.
-Consists of a wheel centre support at the bottom, see photos, and a top support that will glue to a 90 degree corner.
-A horizontal support arm is held at the ends, only fixed to the bar and not the legs, provides a little movement.
-Top and bottom supports also have a slotted version if you prefer a strip of metal / CF. An adapter for the Ping Pong wheel is also provided but I haven’t tried it.
-Glue on the Ping Pong centre you will find in the Tail section of the links.
-The Ping Pong tail is mad enough, but it would be fun to see a plane with 3 Ping Pong wheels...
-Other Franken Parts – Body https://www.thingiverse.com/thing:3708532 Battery https://www.thingiverse.com/thing:3708528 Wing https://www.thingiverse.com/thing:3708569 Motor https://www.thingiverse.com/thing:3708547 Tail https://www.thingiverse.com/thing:3708553 Control parts https://www.thingiverse.com/thing:3708544
+First off, this design consists of various components, including the body, tail, wing, and others.
+I've linked to these other parts at the bottom of this write-up for your reference.
+This paragraph explains all the different sets of parts, so you can understand what they're part of.
+The idea behind this modular plane is to assemble different wings and tails based on a 25mm round or 22mm square tube 'stick' body.
+This design allows anyone to play with various configurations.
+The concept is inspired by the actual stick planes, where a 'stick' represents an actual stick.
+I used 25mm plastic conduit for the 'stick,' but CF tubes would be lighter options.
+Each part comes with a PDF file that includes photos to help you visualize things and provides more information and instructions.
+I relied on 3mm and 4mm threaded bar, which could also be replaced with glued-in CF rods.
+However, I preferred the idea of unbolting and replacing any damaged parts for added flexibility.
+Some of the photos might differ slightly from the STLs as they evolved over time.
+The plane in the pictures has a wingspan of 110cm, a length of 90cm, with the front edge of the wing to the prop center at 20cm, and the wing's trailing edge to the front of the tail at 32cm.
+These sizes are just recommended averages, not fixed values.
+The CG is roughly one-third from the leading edge of the wing; feel free to adjust it closer if needed.
+Weights include a wing weight of 365g and the rest of the plane with motor, servos, nose weight, and undercarriage at 650g.
+The battery is an extra component, weighing in with PVC conduit 'stick,' while CF would be a bit lighter.
+If I make any changes or updates in the future, I'll add them here.
+Feel free to modify or upgrade any parts you like; just link them back to this page for others to access.
+Updates: None.
+This is the section on wheels and undercarriage.
+The wheels come in two sizes – 50mm and 15mm hub outer diameter – allowing foam tires to fit snugly.
+You can expand either size as needed using a slicer if required.
+The wheels consist of a center piece with an inner and outer rim glued to it, along with a central bearing that enables smooth spinning.
+These bearings are slightly smaller than the wheel center, making them work seamlessly.
+They bolt into the undercarriage, providing a secure connection.
+You can widen the wheels in a slicer by increasing the Z height.
+For the undercarriage, I used 6mm aluminum tube but CF would also be a suitable option.
+The legs splay out at 45 degrees and are held together with glue or small screws.
+The undercarriage consists of a wheel center support at the bottom, as seen in the photos, and a top support that will glue to a 90-degree corner.
+A horizontal support arm is fixed only at the ends, providing some movement.
+Both top and bottom supports have slotted versions if you prefer using metal or CF strips instead.
+An adapter for the Ping Pong wheel is also provided; however, I haven't tested it yet.
+Glue on the Ping Pong center piece found in the Tail section of the links will work just fine.
+The Ping Pong tail is quite impressive, but it would be even more exciting to see a plane with three Ping Pong wheels...
+Other Franken Parts: * Body: https://www.thingiverse.com/thing:3708532 * Battery: https://www.thingiverse.com/thing:3708528 * Wing: https://www.thingiverse.com/thing:3708569 * Motor: https://www.thingiverse.com/thing:3708547 * Tail: https://www.thingiverse.com/thing:3708553 * Control parts: https://www.thingiverse.com/thing:3708544

 Download Model from thingiverse